steven4547466/new-dblapi/README.md

 Look familiar?
 It should, it's just above this.

 # But what is options?
-Options is an object consisting of 4 things: delay (posting stats), port, auth and path.
+Options is an object consisting of 4 main things: delay (posting stats), port, auth and path.
 All 3, port, auth and path are for the webhook. **If you provide a port, you must provide an auth, but path is optional**.
 So what does it look like?
 ```javascript
 const DBL = require('new-dblapi')
 const dbl = new DBL('your-dbl-token', {delay: 4444444, port: 5555, auth: "6666", path: "77777"}, client)